 Target Race: The program does not have one particular “target” marathon.
 The training schedule is designed for training for a variety of marathons throughout the fall marathon season, beginning with Erie and Lehigh Valley (mid-September) and ending with Philadelphia (late November).
-The training schedule specifically includes in between Wineglass, Steamtown, Chicago, Baltimore, Marine Corps, New York and Richmond, but many program participants will run numerous other fall marathons.
+The training schedule specifically includes in between Wineglass, Steamtown, Chicago, Baltimore, Marine Corps, New York and Richmond, but many program participants will run numerous other fall marathons on a variety of weekends.
 We will adjust the training schedule to fit any late summer or early fall marathon.

 Head Coach/Director: Harold Rosen

 Background: Harold was a participant in the first year of the XMP program in 2002 and has coached in the program since 2003.
-He is RRCA certified with some USATF training.
+He is RRCA certified including participation with the level II coaching program, with some USATF training as well.
 Harold has run 35 plus marathons.
-This is his sixth year as program director, having succeeded the late Mike Broderick, founder of the XMP program.
-For his efforts with XMP, Harold was recognized by MCRRC in 2012 as the club’s Coach of the Year.
+This is his seventh year as Head Coach and Director.
+For his efforts with XMP, Harold was recognized by MCRRC in 2012 as Coach of the Year.